 2525 Mountview Drive

 The Christa McAuliffe Planetarium is located at Centennial High School in Pueblo, Colorado.
 The Planetarium has been in existence since the school was opened in 1974 and has seen several major renovations and upgrades to its seating and technology.
 The most recent renovation in 2008 - 2009 has resulted in new, interactive seating; a state of the art Bowen sound system, Christie DS2 projection system, and programming.
 The Christa McAuliffe Planetarium is one of only a handful of high schools in the United States that has the Evans & Sutherland Digistar 3 programming and Digital Theater system.

-SCHOOL GROUPS & OTHER GROUPS FOR THE SCHOOL YEAR
+SCHOOL GROUPS & OTHER GROUPS

 Scheduled Program Times (Monday through Friday)

 9:15 AM 10:15 AM 11:15 AM 1:15 PM

 There will be a $2.00 per student charge for out-of-district groups.